SCorley0901/pyarcade/README.md

 PyArcade 1.0
 ========

-**These were some games I programmed while I was still learning how to program.
+**A simple game and two classic clones made when I just starting out.
 It was pretty enjoyable.
 Then again, it's Python ;)**

 Three Python games using the famous Pygame library, wrapped into an arcade-like interface.